Free U.S. shipping on orders $45+ · Subscribe & save

 Zyn leans heavily into the mint/menthol category with four separate cool options.
 On! skips menthol entirely.
 On!'s Wintergreen pouches deliver a classic chewing-gum taste without added cooling effects, which some users prefer and others find too mild.

 If you want variety within the mint family, Zyn has more options.
 If you want a non-menthol wintergreen or a berry flavor, On! is your pick.
-Flavor preference alone can settle the on! vs zyn decision for many users.
+Flavor preference alone can settle the on! vs zyn decision for many users, and Velo vs Zyn Reddit threads show the same pattern plays out across brands.

 Price